apiaryio/attributes-kit/CONTRIBUTING.md

 We have actually different labels grouped into 3 categories:

-1. [Pull Request] Status (provides information about PR/Bug status)
+1. Status (provides information about PR/Bug status)
-2. [Pull Request] Team (internal label used to make sure the bug is being tracked by Apiary internal systems)
+2. Team (internal label used to make sure the bug is being tracked by Apiary internal systems)
-3. [Issue] Type (provides a description of the bug type)
+3. Type (provides a description of the bug type)

 Status        | Description
 ------------- | -------------